annamartinez21284/cadavre_exquis/README.md

 * Werkzeug (0.16.0)

 ## Schema
+If the database does not yet exist, run:

+    python db_setup.py

-When running, the program will create the following schema in a database file using sqlite3:
+which will create the following schema:

     CREATE TABLE users (
     	user_id INTEGER PRIMARY KEY,